The Hippo is a much maligned creature. Forever scorned by data scientists and UX professionals.

 Google also has millions of page views and can detect statistical significance out of such small changes.
 Most companies don’t have the luxury of large sample sizes and a decent test might take weeks or months to gather sufficient data.

-If the cost to run an A/B or other usability testing methods is equal to or larger than the expected value of a successful test, then it’s certainly not worth it.
-Just do what the Hippo says and call it a day.Hint: If you don’t know what the cost to run a test is, you’re not doing it right.
+If the cost to run an A/B or usability test is equal to or larger than the expected value of a successful test, then it’s certainly not worth it.
+Just do what the Hippo says and call it a day.Hint: If you don't know the cost to run a test, you're not doing it right.
+Click To Tweet

 2) Choose Your Battles Wisely